Limited-Time Offer: Enjoy 50% Savings! - Ends In 0d 00h 00m 00s Coupon code: 50OFF

 Refer to the exhibit.

-Which approach should the data architect take to meet these requirements?
+Which script should the data architect use to meet these requirements?

 Show Answer Hide Answer